Student Success – Michelle Ramsahoye

 Another experience of Michelle’s here at Harford that she describes as one of her most defining was the ability to develop her own research under the supervision and mentorship of Dr. Jaclyn Madden and Lee Ann Anderson.
 Michelle’s research, which was honored as an Outstanding Undergraduate Poster Presentation by the Washington, DC branch of the American Society for Microbiology, involved examining if and how acoustic vibrations of a specific frequency can affect the cell viability of biofilms.
 Biofilms are communities of bacteria that have adhered to a surface and can result in health problems for humans, ranging from dental plaque to fatal infections of the heart.
 Michelle was able to develop her own methodology and hypothesis, as well as have full access to the microbiology lab to work on her research.
 Through this she realized how imperative it is for a future researcher to have lab experience in technique as well as knowing how to build and test a hypothesis, gather data, and present it in an appropriate and understandable manner.
 According to Dr. Madden, “Michelle hopes to continue to explore the use of acoustic wave vibrations to destroy the biofilms, thereby contributing to the knowledge base that may lead to additional treatment options for these infections.”

 Michelle has also been selected as a participant in the e-Mentoring Educational Partnership between Harford Community College and the C5ISR (Command, Control, Communications, Computers, Combat Systems, Intelligence, Surveillance, and Reconnaissance) Center at APG.
-This pilot program pairs civilian professionals from the C5ISR Center with STEM students from HCC and helps students stay excited about the STEM field as well as provides additional guidance and professional mentoring outside the classroom.
+This pilot program pairs civilian professionals from the C5ISR Center with STEM students from Harford and helps students stay excited about the STEM field as well as provides additional guidance and professional mentoring outside the classroom.

 Michelle also makes time to be a part of the College’s student life by being a member of Mu Alpha Theta and the Math Club.
 She has also served in various leadership roles for the Honors Program Student Council.
 And somehow she finds time to be a math/science learning assistant at the College’s Learning Center!

 What Michelle found to be most impressive and influential in her experience at Harford was the faculty and staff at Harford and attributes much of her success to those who helped her along the way.
 Notably, Dean Pamela Pape-Lindstrom and Professor Chris Jones were key to providing Michelle with consistent accessibility and support; Assistant Professor Evan Bucklin, Assistant Professor Dr. Gene Cooper, and Assistant Professor Dr. Daniel Ford were superior mentors who offered their unique insights and inspiration along the way; Associate Professor Dr. Supawan King consistently pushed her to go above and beyond; and Jenny Jakulin, her My College Success Network advisor, proved to be instrumental to Michelle’s determination to succeed.
 Says Michelle, “I think the evident care present in the faculty and staff really sets it apart from other community colleges.
-Ultimately, being at HCC makes you a part of the family.
+Ultimately, being at Harford makes you a part of the family.
 It’s the warmth here that helps all students to grow as students and adults.”
-Professor Jaclyn Madden reciprocates the praise, saying “Michelle provides an example of how students can take full advantage of the opportunities at HCC, allowing them to discover and explore their fields of interest, while opening doors for their future academic and professional careers.”
+Professor Jaclyn Madden reciprocates the praise, saying “Michelle provides an example of how students can take full advantage of the opportunities at Harford, allowing them to discover and explore their fields of interest, while opening doors for their future academic and professional careers.”

 Next up for Michelle?
 After having applied to several four-year universities to continue her studies in physics and biology, Michelle accepted admission to University of Maryland Baltimore County, and will be an intern in the Research Experiences for Undergraduates program at the University of Kentucky.
 In the long term, Michelle hopes to pursue either a PhD or MD-PhD and continue in academia and research in biophysics.
 She also hopes to participate in STEM outreach as a mentor to other students.